Netcentric/accesscontroltool/README.md

 If the isMemberOf property of a group contains a group which is not yet installed in the repository, this group gets created and its rep:members property gets filled accordingly. if another configuration gets installed having a actual definition for that group the data gets merged into the already existing one.

 The members property contains a list of groups where this group is added as isMemberOf.

+The property 'migrateFrom' allows to migrate a group name without loosing their members (members of the group given in migrateFrom are taken over and the source=old group deleted afterwards).
+This property is only to be used temporarily (usually only included in one released version that travels all environments, once all groups are migrated the config should be removed).
+If not set (the default) nothing happens.
+If the property points to a group that does not exist (anymore), the property is ignored.

 ## Configuration of users